Inspired by the Day of the Climate Professional (DCP). Written by Fernanda Matsuoka

 LESSON #2: It is crucial to make a shift to change our food systems, by drastically reduce our meat and diary consumption and moving towards a plant-based diet.
 This is possible through technology, entrepreneurship and innovation in agriculture.
 Read more about this in our panel about Food and climate HERE.

-LESSON #3: The work in an NGO is inspiring but not an easy one - there is a lot of work and emotional stress from seeing the impacts of the climate on a daily basis, it is important to remain positive and have a kind attitude.
-Resilience, multitask, professionalism and empathy are among the most appreciated skills.
+LESSON #3: Working at an NGO is inspiring but not always easy - there are many work and emotional stressors from seeing the impacts of the climate crisis on a daily basis - therefore, it is important to focus on the positives and have a kind attitude.
+While reinforcing the most appreciated skills: resilience, multidimensional, professionalism, and empathy.
 Learn more about our panel in about working in NGO's HERE.

-LESSON #5: The new and low-carbon economy requires a broad and complex set of skills, therefore requires new career trajectories.
-People were used to being seen as part of a one-box, and now there is an invitation to be disruptive.
-Climate awareness is expected from any well performed future professional.
+LESSON #5: The new, carbon-neutral economy requires a broad and complex set of skills, that position a professional on new career trajectories.
+There is an invitation to be disruptive.
+Climate awareness is expected from any well-performing 21st-century professional.
 Learn more about the panel on insights about job seekers in climate HERE.

-LESSON #6: Climate professionals in city planning should also take into account all the solutions that we already developed.
+LESSON #6: Climate professionals in city planning should take into account the many developed solutions that we already developed.
 Put differently, we should not focus on the restrictions, but on the opportunities!
 Learn more about building resilient cities HERE.

-Lesson#7: We need to improve our lifestyles towards the indigenous people, as they are absorbing 200 tons of CO2 per year, while the western people emits thousands of tons of carbon.
-We can do this by connecting them with scientists, to learn their deep knowledge of the biome.
+Lesson#7: Our global society needs to modify our lifestyles.
+And we should look towards our indigenous neighbours as they exemplify climate-consciousness in action.
+Indigenous communities are absorbing greenhouse gases, while western societies emit millions of tons of carbon.
+Our global community can learn so much from traditional peoples both directly and through science-based studies that elaborate their deep knowledge and nature-based approaches.
 Learn more about our panel about the Amazon and the indigenous people as the original climate professionals HERE.

 LESSON #8: We need to take a holistic approach to mitigate and adapt to the adverse effects of climate change, not only through the inclusion of all sectors (e.g. infrastructure, health, energy, social), but also by including all actors (government, private sector, scientific community and civil society).
 Learn more about our panel about professionals in international organizations HERE.